MiukkaZh/MGT/README.md

 - [ ] Release the Meta Generalized Transformation (MGT) code.

 ## Introduction
-This pytorch code repository for _Learning Domain-Invariant Transformation for Speaker Verification_.
+This repository contains the PyTorch implementation for the paper _Learning Domain-Invariant Transformation for Speaker Verification_.
 We will release Cross-Genre trial, Cross-Dataset trial, GCG benchmark, and Meta Generalized Transformation (MGT) code.

 ## Requirements
 - Python >= 3.6